Beware the Slenderman: Synopsis

 Beware the Slenderman discusses the incident in which two girls attempted to murder one of their friends in an attempt to appease Slender Man, a fictional monster who originated from an Internet phenomenon called "creepypasta".
 The documentary was shot over eighteen months and contains interviews with the families of the two would-be murderers.

 The film makes use of various YouTube videos to do with Slender Man, in particular footage from Marble Hornets and Tribe Twelve.
 It also makes use of footage from the games Slender: The Eight Pages and Minecraft.

 Reception

 Beware the Slenderman received mostly positive reviews.
-The film received a 85% score based off 26 reviews on Rotten Tomatoes.
-Metacritic rated the film as "generally favorable" with a critic score of 78 based off 8 reviews.
+The film received a 85% score based on 26 reviews on Rotten Tomatoes.
+Metacritic rated the film as "generally favorable" with a critic score of 78 based on 8 reviews.
 Benjamin Lee of The Guardian said "Beware the Slenderman is both haunting and poignant, a sad tale of what bullying, untreated mental illness and crushing loneliness can create.
 It’s pre-empting a fictional horror film about Slenderman, now in production, that seems somewhat irresponsible in comparison." and gave it a 4/5 stars.